5 Reasons Why I Hated Paris

 From a parent’s point of view I’m curious to know how Parisian parents handle toilet trained preschoolers.
 Standing in line for roughly 20 minutes to use a public restroom is hard enough for some adults, for a 3 year old it would be next to impossible!
 There were also no baby changing stations, we just changed Stink in her umbrella stroller whenever we needed to.
 When in Rome…

 2. Dust and Dirt Everywhere

 Parisian parks have little paving or gravel and lots of dirt.
 Gusts of wind can create tiny tornadoes that blast you with dust.
-Playgrounds are the same and at the end of the day we would have to dump out the accumulation of dirt from Stink’s shoes and hose her off in the shower.
+Playgrounds are no different.
+At the end of each day we would dump out the accumulation of dirt from Stink’s shoes and hose her off in the shower.
 Luckily there are plenty of laundromats in Paris (unlike Reykjavik) so doing laundry wasn’t a problem at all.
 But if you’re traveling to Paris with kids be sure to bring plenty of clothes, close-toed shoes and find a laundromat close to your hotel.
 Trust me, you’ll be doing lots of laundry!

 3. The Food

 I had been looking forward to eating Parisian food for months before our trip.
 Croissants, macarons, escargot, my list of foods to try in Paris was endless and my expectations were high.
 I wasn’t disappointed in anything I tried, the problem is that we visited Germany first where I was surprised to find that Germans bake just as many excellent pastries as the French.
 By the time we got to Paris every dessert was compared to Germany’s version and some didn’t quite measure up.
 There were plenty of French dishes we tried, though, that were totally unique and unlike any German food we had eaten.